huggingface/hub-docs/docs/hub/security-gpg.md

 git config user.email <Your email on hf.co>
 ```

-You can then add the `-S` flag to your `git commit` commands to sign your commits !
+You can then add the `-S` flag to your `git commit` commands to sign your commits!

 ```bash
 git commit -S -m "My first signed commit"